dnsimple/dnsimple-python/README.md

 ## Introduction

-This is a client for the DNSimple REST API.
+This is a client for the [DNSimple REST API](https://developer.dnsimple.com/).
 It currently allows you to fetch existing domain info, as well as register new domains and manage domain records.

 `dnsimple-python` works for both python 2 & 3.

+**Note:** As of 1.0.0 this now uses [DNSimple's APIv2](https://blog.dnsimple.com/2016/12/api-v2-stable/).
+This has some incompatibilities with APIv1, including auth changes.
+Please test for breakages before use.

 ### Getting started